kubernetes/website/docs/concepts/policy/pod-security-policy.md

 capabilities (e.g. it will prevent the use of the `ping` tool).
 This behavior is required to effectively enforce `MustRunAsNonRoot`.

-It defaults to `nil`.
-The default behavior of `nil` allows privilege escalation so as to not break setuid binaries.
+**AllowPrivilegeEscalation** - Gates whether or not a user is allowed to set the security context of a container to `allowPrivilegeEscalation=true`.
+This defaults to allowed so as to not break setuid binaries.
 Setting it to `false` ensures that no child process of a container can gain more privileges than its parent.

-**AllowPrivilegeEscalation** - Gates whether or not a user is allowed to set the security context of a container to `allowPrivilegeEscalation=true`.
-This defaults to allowed.
-When set to false, the container's `allowPrivilegeEscalation` is defaulted to false.

 **DefaultAllowPrivilegeEscalation** - Sets the default for the `allowPrivilegeEscalation` option.
 The default behavior without this is to allow